jaredly/j3/Roadmap.md

+# Literate literating.
+Pretty please.

+This will require:
+- ordering things by dependencies, so we don't get out of order issues.
+  This will also allow us to do ~minimal compilations, and only update "results" that need updating.

+### STEP 1
+Make a Node type that is "rich text".
+It can be flagged as either a comment, or something that should be ... ... ... represented as actually a thing.
+I might want to Store as [blocknote_json] or whatever, and then have it represented as either (a) a comment (b) markdown or (c) some in-universe rich representation like unison has.
+And that would be selectable on the node, I should think.

+RELATED a little bit, I want to be able to `;` comment out any arbitrary node.
+Like, would that mean that `;` comments become obsolete?
+Or ...
+Maybe `;;` two semis means "old and boring comment", whereas `;` is just a "this can comment something out".

+anddd

+how do I trigger a rich text node? maybe ''? idk sounds fine to me.

+- [ ] DRAG and DROP any arbitrary node pleeeeease and thank you.
+  Would it be just like 'press a key'?
+Hm yeah I like that. alt+click? sure

+##

 - [x] I want let to be recursible
 - [ ] meta changes appear to not be triggering a save?
 - [ ] errors change not triggering a rerender

 # Source Mappppppp